Parameter Analysis and Optimization of Layer Fidelity for Quantum Processor Benchmarking at Scale: Assessing EPLG variation from direct RB fits

-uncertainties ranging from ±$9.3 \times 10^{-4}$ for $r=1$ to ±$9.4 \times 10^{-5}$ for $r=100$.
-As expected, EPLG variation is largest for small values of $r$ but its nominal value stabilizes rapidly for $r \geq 6$.
-The upper and lower bounds start to stabilize around $r \geq 20$, serving as reasonable lower bounds for the number of randomizations.

-The right figure further illustrates EPLG as a function of $c$ Cliffords, obtained by excluding specific lengths from $C$ and refitting.
+The bottom figure further illustrates EPLG as a function of $c$ Cliffords, obtained by excluding specific lengths from $C$ and refitting.
 The data shows that the nominal EPLG value stabilizes at around $c = 100$, with a clear asymptote at $5 \times 10^{-3}$.
-Uncertainties range from ±$1.1 \times 10^{-2}$ to $2.4 \times 10^{-4}$ and are largest when using fewer Clifford lengths (e.g., $<300$), but they quickly converge with more Cliffords.
-For this level of EPLG, convergence is achieved with at least 300 Cliffords, with a total of 9 points distributed between 1 and 300.
+Uncertainties are largest when using fewer Clifford lengths (e.g., $<300$), but they quickly converge with more Cliffords.
 We note that if the nominal EPLG were to change significantly, a larger number of Clifford lengths would be required to achieve comparable convergence.

+We emphasize that these parameters are not universal and should be interpreted as hardware-specific guidelines rather than prescriptions.
+In practice, we recommend performing the same convergence analysis shown in Fig.\mbox{~\ref{fig:fig6}} on the target device to determine the minimum number of randomizations and Clifford lengths required for stable EPLG estimation.
+In practice, convergence can be defined quantitatively by requiring that (i) the relative change in the nominal

+EPLG remains below a fixed tolerance when additional randomizations or Clifford lengths are included, and (ii) the propagated uncertainty bounds shrink by less than a comparable threshold over successive increments.
+Operationally, this corresponds to entering the regime where the RB decay has reached its approximately exponential asymptote and the extracted decay rate $\alpha$ is insensitive to the inclusion of additional long Clifford points.
+Devices with larger EPLG or greater variability typically require more randomizations (e.g. $>10$) and longer Clifford sets (e.g. $>300$) to achieve comparable convergence.
+The values reported here therefore serve as practical reference points for superconducting processors of similar scale (e.g., Heron R1,R2 and Eagle R3 processors), but the same procedure can be straightforwardly repeated to optimize these parameters for other architectures.